Table Of Contents

 Bases:

-code navigation behaviors moduledocumentation for more information.New in version 1.9.1.
+code navigation behaviors moduledocumentation for more information.Added in version 1.9.1.

 Bases:

-compound selection behaviors moduledocumentation for more information.New in version 1.9.0.
+compound selection behaviors moduledocumentation for more information.Added in version 1.9.0.

 Deselects a possibly selected node.